Hi, I'm Maewyn (not real name)

 #Link to this answer of 'Does the Mormon church protect sexual predators?' by Maewyn Does the Mormon church protect sexual predators?
 See more answers about 'Does the Mormon church protect sexual predators?'

-Yes, though I have never experienced SA myself, there are so many stories from all over the world.
+Yes, there are so many stories from all over the world.
 How can they all be lies?

 #Link to this answer of 'Has your struggle improved since you left?' by Maewyn Has your struggle improved since you left?
 See more answers about 'Has your struggle improved since you left?'